 Information has been added to Table 6.2 on p.
-86 regarding the Framework Directive on the sustainable use of pesticides.
+76 regarding the Framework Directive on the sustainable use of pesticides.

+Human Health

-Human Health Framework Directive on the sustainable use of pesticides (Draft) The Directive will establish a framework which will promote 'best practice' in the storage, use and disposal of pesticides, and their packaging.
-Key features include: the establishment of national action plans; compulsory testing of spray machinery and certification of spray operators, distributors and advisors; a ban (subject to derogations) on aerial spraying; special measures to protect the aquatic environment, public spaces and special conservation areas; minimising the risk of pollution through handling, storage and disposal; and the promotion of Integrated Pest Management (IPM). this Directive (once adopted) should be considered for incorporation into the River Basin Management Plan when it is include a. suite of measures aimed at maintaining/ improving water body status through the -------------- -- --- -- --
+Framework Directive on the sustainable use of pesticides (Draft)

+The Directive will establish a framework which will promote 'best practice' in the storage, use and disposal of pesticides, and their packaging.
+Key features include: the establishment of national action plans; compulsory testing of spray machinery and certification of spray operators, distributors and advisors; a ban (subject to derogations) on aerial spraying; special measures to protect the aquatic environment, public spaces and special conservation areas; minimising the risk of pollution through handling, storage and disposal; and the promotion of Integrated Pest Management (IPM).

+The measures included under Directive this adopted) (once should be considered incorporation into the River Basin Management Plan when it is updated in 2015

+The measures included in the POM include a. suite of measures aimed at maintaining/improving water body status through the sustainable use of pesticides.

 Information has been added to Table 6.2 on p.
-89 regarding the EU Environmental Liability Directive.
+79 regarding the EU Environmental Liability Directive.